Agentew04/RPGHelper/README.md

 The current version of the application includes a integrated dice-roller and  a form to store :

-* Name
-* Class
-* Breed
+* Basic info(Name, Class, etc.)
 * Backpack/Inventory
 * Experience and level
+* Skill points distribution
-* Life
+* Life/Maximum Life
 * Gold/Custom currency

 In addition, it also has a custom menu for Master to customize all the naming on the app, level progression(custom, arithmetic and geometric progression), level-up rewards(a new line on the backpack or a amount of gold)

 ## Saving

 The app saves all the data from the user in a `config.json`.
-The location of the file depends on the computer and is shown on the configuration tab.
-The Master can export all the RPG data needed on a `rpg.json`.
+The location of the file depends on the computer and it's shown on the configuration tab. ~~The Master can export all the RPG data needed on a `rpg.json`~~.
 Any user is encouraged to change anything he wants, but, be aware that it might break things if done incorrectly!

 ## Downloads